Updated January 2021

 Part 3 of this parallel user’s guide covers the function of the Icon Toolbar and tries to explain some of the new names and terms that we are going to need to get to grips with when using MM.

 Let’s have a look at the various icons we have to play with along the top of the screen.
-The icon ribbon is broken down into three main groups.
+The icon ribbon is broken down into three main groups, the ‘standard‘ icons, the ‘planning‘ icons and the ‘navigation‘ icons.

 Sync Scrolling: The second icon allows you to have two maps on the screen at once, probably showing different scales or showing aerial data on one and the OS map on the other one.
+As you move around on one map, the other map scrolls to cover the same area.
 I’ve never really found a good use for this, so I don’t really use this mode, you’ll have to give it a try and see how it works for you.

 Properties: This icon opens the properties window.
 The Properties window stores information about the routes, tracks and waypoints in memory at the moment.
 More on this later.

-Undo and Redo: There are now multiple levels of Undo provided with MM – so you can step back through previous deletes, moves, renames, etc. The usual Windows keyboard shortcut of CTRL + Z works here.
+Undo and Redo: There are now multiple levels of Undo provided with MM, so you can step back through previous deletes, moves, renames, etc. The usual Windows keyboard shortcuts of CTRL+Z (for Undo) and CTRL+Y (for Redo) work too.

-Zoom in and Out: As you would expect – but use the mouse, its much easier.
+Zoom in and Out: As you would expect, but as we’ve already discussed, use the mouse, it’s much easier.

-Find: Also activated with the standard Windows keyboard shortcut of CTRL+F which is much easier to use than the menu icon.
+Find: Also activated with the standard Windows keyboard shortcut of CTRL+F which may be easier to use than the menu icon.

 Read-out at Cursor: Allows you to switch off the data provided at your mouse cursor.
 Personally this is always on for me.